likid0/red-hat-ceph-storage-building-an-object-storage-active-active-multisite-solution/scenario2/02-RadosGW_configuration.md

 # RGWs Configuration in Both Clusters

-We are going to deploy the RadosGW service on the 3 nodes we have per-cluster, once we have our RadosGW services running on each cluster we will be ready to starte the multi-site configuration.
+We are going to deploy the RGW service on the 3 nodes we have per-cluster, once we have our RGW services running on each cluster we will be ready to start the multi-site configuration.

-As we mentioned before we are going to make use of ceph-ansible to deploy and configure the RadosGW servives, we have to do some modifications to the ceph-ansible group vars to achive our goal:
+As we mentioned before, we are going to make use of ceph-ansible to deploy and configure the RGW services, we have to do some modifications to the ceph-ansible group vars to achieve our goal:

 ## Configure RGWs in DC1

-Edit the all.yml file in ceph-ansible node for DC1 and add the following lines to the override section:
+Edit the `all.yml` file in ceph-ansible node for DC1 and add the following lines to the override section:
  ```
 [root@bastion ~]# vim ~/dc1/ceph-ansible/group_vars/all.yml
   client.rgw.cepha: